This Impact Investing Platform Was Set To Be A Game-Changer. So Why Did It Fail?

 ImpactUs was founded by a handful of CDFIs, including Enterprise Community Partners and City First Enterprises–financial institutions that support projects from affordable housing to small business development in lower-income communities, which often struggle to access loans from big banks.
 CDFIs work by leveraging philanthropic dollars–either from a foundation, or from the federal CDFI Fund, which supports the financial institutions–to bring in money from big banks or private lenders.
 CDFIs have a proven track record of success and consistent, if not huge, returns on investment, which de-risks investing in impact projects for big investors.

 It’s clear that in the beginning, the CDFI and philanthropic communities had high hopes for ImpactUs.
-The platform had received hundreds of thousands of dollars from the MacArthur Foundation, Ford Foundation, Kellogg Foundation, Open Road Alliance as well as the CDFIs to get off the ground.
-MacArthur alone had put in $400,000 and Kellogg invested $350,000, according to their websites.
+The platform had received hundreds of thousands of dollars from the MacArthur Foundation, Ford Foundation, Kellogg Foundation and the Open Road Alliance as well as the CDFIs to get off the ground.
+MacArthur alone had put in $400,000 while Kellogg invested $350,000, according to their websites.
 ImpactUs was aimed at “accredited investors” who earn more than $200,000 a year, or have a net worth of more than $1 million.
 But it had hoped to broaden its base to less wealthy individuals once it was established.

 ImpactUS’s founders declined to comment on the closure, citing legal formalities around winding down a broker-dealer organization.
 But it is understood that financing was a big factor.
 The platform couldn’t attract private capital to go with the philanthropic funding–which is core to the way that CDFIs function.
 At least four issuing groups–Iroquois Valley Farms, Low Income Investment Fund, CommonBond Communities, and Coastal Enterprises–were listed on the platform when it closed down.